WhitesteinTechnologies/wt-pdf-viewer/README.md

 ## Java API
-Create component and show pdf file in it:
+Create component and show a PDF file in it:
 ````java
 WTPdfViewer pdfViewer = new WTPdfViewer();